Veterans Connect Resource Fair | VA Dayton health care | Veterans Affairs

 Want to connect with resources available in your community?

-Sponsored and hosted by YMCA.
-Organized by the Dayton VA Medical Center and Veterans Connect.
+Organized by the Dayton VA Medical Center and Wayne County Veteran Services.